spencertiberi/manual50/notes/cs50curriculum.md

     - For students with no access to internet at home, they can download an offline version of the IDE using Docker.
       - They can sync back up to the online version of the IDE when they get to school.
   - [reference.cs50.net](reference.cs50.net)
-    - This is a friendlier version of man pages.
+    - This is a friendlier version of `man` pages.
-      - Man refers to linux manual pages.
+      - `man` refers to linux manual pages.
-    - Less Comfortable and More Comfortable presentation modes.
+    - Contains Less Comfortable and More Comfortable presentation modes.
     - Includes code examples.
     - Covers entire C Standard Library and the CS50 Library.
     - Currently undergoing a face-lift.